GitCats/Biteme/README.md

 ## Installation

 After cloning down the repo, run "npm install" from the parent directory to install project dependencies.
-Run the "nodemon" command from the parent directory to start the server.
+Run "npm start" from the parent directory to start the server.

 ## Licensing